rron/siteSlider/README.md

 ## Main features
 * enable to set unlimited (ofcourse, limited... by sense :)) frames
-* if frame has bigger height of content, than the browser window, it will have 'overflow-y: scroll' added.
+* if frame has bigger height of content, than the browser window, it will have `overflow-y: scroll` added.
 Donty worry about that.
 * navigation provided by two different ways.
 By left/right buttons, or by menu which directs us to correct frame.
 You can use it alternately.
 * compatibility with all modern browsers: IE6+, FF 3.6+, Opera9+, Safari and Chrome.
 * it is easy to customize, and easy to use